helpbuttons/hb-docs/docs/English/15contact.md

 ![Helpbuttons](../images/hb_logo_blue.png){ width=80 align=right }

-Helpbuttons is a project of [Watch Out, Freedom!](https://wofreedom.org), a nonprofit association.
-We are people from different backgrounds who come together to build projects that we believe have a positive social impact.
+Helpbuttons is developed by a group of voluntary programmers who believe in open tools for social cooperation.

 Feel free to reach out through any of our channels, propose ideas, or become part of the community.